ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 ### Setting up a license key

-There is just one thing you have to do to activate Export to PDF plugin - set a `exportPdf_tokenUrl` configuration option:
+If you have a commercial license for Export to PDF plugin, [exportPdf_tokenUrl](https://ckeditor.com/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-exportPdf_tokenUrl) configuration option should be set to remove watermark from generated documents:

 ```js
 CKEDITOR.replace( 'editor', {